isomerpages/moe-angmokiopri/_moe-kindergarten-at-amk/2023 Open House.md

 ---
-title: 2022 Open House
+title: 2023 Open House
-permalink: /moe-kindergarten-at-amk/2022-open-house
+permalink: /moe-kindergarten-at-amk/2023-open-house
 description: ""
 ---
 >![](/images/About%20Us/banner2-with%20bg.jpg)
->2022 Open House
+>2023 Open House

-Please access the materials and videos shared during the 2022 Open House here.
+Keen to find out what MOE Kindergarten has to offer?

+Find out more at the MK Open house!
+Register at the link here to indicate your interest.

 **<font size=5>Slides</font>** <br>